spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/mailing-and-notifications-feature-integration.md

 {% info_block errorBox %}

 The following feature integration guide expects the basic feature to be in place.
-This guide only describes installing SymfonyMailer in order to provide mail sending via `symfony/mailer` component.
+This guide describes all steps needed to be performed in order to integrate mailing provider into your project.

 {% endinfo_block %}